svanichkin/Telegrammer/README.md

 ## Config

-There is a main config file located in the `./configs/config.ini` folder that only contains the port and host on which the API will be launched.
+There is a main config file located in the `./config.ini` or `./configs/config.ini` folder that only contains the port and host on which the `API` will be launched.
 Other configs will also be located in the same folder.
 The config lists commands in the commands parameter, then each command is described in sections.
 Multiple parameters can be used in each section.

 ### Main config